-Moreover, this data is largely drawn from Somalia's and Somaliland's wider population.
-As a result of droughts, floods, and armed conflict, an estimated 2.6 million people in Somalia are currently displaced - a fifth of the total population that is estimated at 12.4 million.1 Somalia's displacement-affected communities depend on external support more than any other demographic group.
-Often at the fringes of urban centres, their access to social capital and information systems is additionally restricted.
-In fact, Somalia's internally displaced persons (IDPs) do not receive this label because of the mere fact of displacement, but because of a lack of kinship ties to their host communities.2
+Moreover, this data is largely drawn from Somalia's wider population.
+As a result of droughts, floods, and armed conflict, an estimated 2.6 million people in Somalia are currently displaced - a fifth of the total population that is estimated at 12.4 million.3 Somalia's displacement-affected communities depend on external support more than any other demographic group.
+Often at the fringes of urban centres, their access to social capital and information systems is severely restricted.

 It is in this context that the BRCiS Consortium endeavoured to obtain a snapshot of the Somali information ecosystem with a focus on vulnerable youth living in five BRCiS-managed camps for internally displaced persons (IDPs) in Somalia.
-Therein, the study followed the InterNews framework on information ecosystem, which outlines eight non-hierarchical dimensions to illustrate the different actors and aspects of the information ecosystem, as well as their significance to resilience:
+Therein, the study followed the InterNews framework on information ecosystems, which outlines eight non-hierarchical dimensions to illustrate the different actors and aspects of information ecosystems, as well as their significance to resilience: